dalitun/applications/bundle-xenial-wordpress/README_EN.md

 The  `start-stack.sh` script is taking care of running the API necessary requests to:

-* start an Ubuntu Trusty Tahr based instance
+* start an Ubuntu Xenial based instance
 * do an update of the system packages
-* install Apache, PHP, MySQL and Wordpress
+* install Apache, PHP, MariaDB and Wordpress
-* configure MySQL with a wordpress dedicated user and database, with a generated password
+* configure MariaDB with a wordpress dedicated user and database, with a generated password
 * show a flotting IP on the internet

 <a name="console" />